NikolaiT/lichess-bot/README.md

 LICHESS_USER=your_lichess_account LICHESS_PWD=your_lichess_password node index.js
 ```

-I hope calling it like this works on windwos.
+I hope calling it like this works on Windows.
 If not, just hardcode the user login and password.
 If you don't manage to do that, you probably have legitimate reasons to cheat :D

 ### Features